git-carlos/hackernews-flask-app/README.md

 Revisions done by Carlos Pantoja-Malaga for GitHub Repository ```hackernews-flask-app```.

 ## Author's Information
-This repository is affialiated with Secure, Parallel, and Distributed Programming in Python at Florida State University.
+This repository was affialiated with Secure, Parallel, and Distributed Programming in Python at Florida State University.

 * Carlos Pantoja-Malaga
 * Matthew Kolnicki